wolfSSL/wolfMQTT/README.md

 ### AWS IoT Example
 We setup an AWS IoT endpoint and testing device certificate for testing.
 The AWS server uses TLS client certificate for authentication.
 The example is located in /examples/aws/.
 The example subscribes to `$aws/things/"AWSIOT_DEVICE_ID"/shadow/update/delta` and publishes to `$aws/things/"AWSIOT_DEVICE_ID"/shadow/update`.

+### Watson IoT Example
+This example enables the wolfMQTT client to connect to the IBM Watson Internet of Things (WIOT) Platform.
+The WIOT Platform has a limited test broker called "Quickstart" that allows non-secure connections to exercise the component.
+The example is located in /examples/wiot/.

 ## Release Notes